-- Begin by taking slow, deep breaths -in through your nose for the count of 5, filling the lungs fully, then slowly releasing through your mouth saying “Yuuummm” as you exhale.
-The vibration of repeating this word helps the body release the built up nitrous oxide which in turn can relax the lungs and blood vessels, thus lowering your blood pressure, allowing your heart to readily pump blood to all of the organs of your body and allowing the immune system to function better.
+- Begin by taking slow deep breaths -in through your nose for the count of 5 while filling the lungs fully, then slowly releasing the air out your mouth while saying “Yuuummm” as you exhale.
+The vibration of repeating this particular word helps the body to release excess nitrous oxide which in turn can relax the lungs and blood vessels and help to lower blood pressure and allow your heart to readily pump blood to all of the organs of your body.

-Another calming technique is meditation- Begin by finding a comfortable position, either in a chair with your legs reaching to the floor, or sitting on the floor with your legs gently crossed.
-Relax your muscles and close your eyes.
-Once again you will give your full attention to your breathing, taking slow, deep breaths in through your nose for the count of 5, and out through the mouth.
+Another calming technique is meditation- Begin by finding a comfortable position, either in a chair with your legs reaching to the floor, or by sitting on the floor with your legs gently crossed.
+You then need to relax your muscles and close your eyes.
+Once again you will give your full attention to your breathing by taking slow deep breaths in through your nose for the count of 5, and out through the mouth.
 Try to clear your mind of all worries and temporarily release all fears.
-If thoughts enter your mind, acknowledge them without letting them carry you away and becoming distracted.
-They will go away on their own when you don’t give them your attention.
-Repeat this calming ritual a couple of times throughout the day to relax your mind and body.
+If thoughts enter your mind you should acknowledge them without letting them distract you.
+These thoughts will go away on their own when you fail to give them attention.
+Try repeating this calming ritual a couple of times per day to relax your mind and body.

 Practicing various meditations and visualizations during stressful or fearful times can be a useful tool to calm your mind and give you peaceful imagery to concentrate on.
 One that has worked for me is based on my religious upbringing and involves the mental image that would accompany the song, He’s Got the Whole World in His Hands.
 During fearful or stressful times I visualize the Lord holding me safely in the palm of his hands.
 It is hard to feel afraid with that powerful image in your head.

 Visualizations for cancer- bring to mind the most powerful healing image that you can imagine.
-Whether it is a religious figure like God, Buddha, Allah, Jesus, or an Angel (or whoever you prefer) providing you with a healing, loving touch directly over your cancer, or embracing you with love and healing energy, while surrounding your body with a brilliant white light that is so intense and warm that it begins to dissolve away cancerous tumors.
+Whether it is a religious figure such as God, Buddha, Allah, Jesus, or an Angel providing you with loving touch directly over your cancer, or embracing you with love and healing energy, while surrounding your body with a brilliant white light that is so intense and warm that it begins to dissolve away cancerous tumors.

 A friend shared a visualization that she used for a cancerous tumor which involved standing under a waterfall and allowing the cascading water to fall over her chest and gently break apart and wash away the cancerous cells, carrying them far away from her.
 This is one that she did daily while taking her morning shower.